janscience/Teensy_Amp/R5.0/README.md

   mean(CHx - mean(CHx)) = mean(CHx) - mean(CHx) = 0.
   The larger the number of input channels, the more channels might have no signal, the closer mean(CHx) to zero.
-- The ground is not only be set by the common mode of the signal, but also by other loads in the system.
+- VREF is not only set by the common mode of the signal, but also by other loads in the system.
 The latter is still present in the single ended measurement.
 See below for improved common mode rejection.

 What we want, however, is a monopolar measurement of CHx.
-We would get this with a fixed GND that is independent of the input potentials.
-Thus, we somehow need to stabilize the ground:
+We would get this with a fixed VREF that is independent of the input potentials.
+Thus, we somehow need to stabilize the VREF:

+- Somehow make VREF less dependent on signals by means of an opamp????
-- Electrodes in a tank: connect amplifier ground to ground of building.
+- Electrodes in a tank: connect VREF to ground of building.
 Test it!
-- Otherwise: use a reference electrode.
+- Otherwise: use a reference electrode on VREF.
   Again...
 Details?
 Could be optional!

-Common mode rejection could be improved like this:
+### Common mode rejection:

-- Via R3 we get the common mode signal mean(CHx) as an input to OP0, which is not contaminated by other sources.
+- Via R3 we get the common mode signal AVRG=mean(CHx) as an input to OP0, which is not contaminated by other sources.
-- This is amplified in the same way as the signals: GND + VR - mean(CHx)
+- This is amplified in the same way against VREF as the signals.
-- In an inverted differential measurement we then get VR - mean(CHx) - VR + CHx = CHx - mean(CHx), the signals minus common mode.
+- Only in this non-inverting configuration do we get an average signal independent of the number of input channels!
+- VREF is (via R2) also the common mode signal, but it also is contaminated by noise from other sources that affect GND.
+- This cleans up the measurements, because GND and thus VREF is mean(CHx) plus noise from other sources:
+  - pre-amplified signals: CHx - VREF
+  - pre-amplified common mode: mean(CHx) - VREF
+  - differential measurement: CHx - mean(CHx) -> without external noise!
 - This does not result in a monopolar measurement!
-- But it might clean up the measurements, because GND is mean(CHx) plus noise from other sources:
-  - pre-amplified signals: mean(CHx) + noise + VR - CHx
-  - pre-amplified common mode: mean(CHx) + noise + VR - mean(CHx)
-  - differential measurement: mean(CHx) + CHx -> without external noise!

 We can easily switch between single-ended and differential measurements by configuring the TLV320ADC appropriately.

 ### Input ranges: